Understanding the Go Compiler

 The Type Checker

-In the previous posts, we explored the scanner—which converts source code into tokens—and the parser—which takes those tokens and builds an Abstract Syntax Tree.
+In the previous posts , we explored the scanner—which converts source code into tokens—and the parser —which takes those tokens and builds an Abstract Syntax Tree.

-In future posts, I’ll cover the …
+In future posts, I’ll cover …

 4. 4